Retreat Comparison

 • Beginners and experienced artists alike

-• Anyone seeking to deepen their yoga practice in a supported environment
+• Anyone seeking a yoga retreat in a supported, non-competitive environment

-• Practitioners new to yoga wanting to build a solid foundation
+• Practitioners new to yoga wanting to build a steady foundation with Sakshi

 Not for